It’s time for a spring cleaning… on your social media profiles, that is.

 Lemon Sanuk Kim

 Leading lines don’t have to be visible or even linear.
-Anything that visually leads viewers toward a focal point can serve the same purpose.This Facebook cover by Lemon Sanuk Kim frames and points toward the design’s text to instantly direct viewers’ focus.
+Anything that visually leads viewers toward a focal point can serve the same purpose.This Facebook cover by Lemon Sanuk Kim(opens in a new tab or window) frames and points toward the design’s text to instantly direct viewers’ focus.

 Serengetee